TheBeef/SimpleRIFFLib/README.md

 5. Next we end the block with `RIFF.EndDataBlock();`
    - This will back up in the file and write the number of bytes in this block to the reserved space for this block.
 6. Finally we close the file
-   - This will flush and unwritten data and record the total file size
+   - This will flush any unwritten data and record the total file size